theos/theos.dev/docs/Configuration.md

 Theos, and your project(s), can be configured in a few differents ways:
 - Via a shared configuration file
 - At runtime via project Makefiles
-- At runtime by passing variables to `make`
+- At runtime by passing variables to `Make`

 ## `.theosrc`